stuerp/foo_midi/README.md

 Open `foo_midi.sln` with Visual Studio and build the solution.

+### Packaging

+To create the component first build the x86 configuration and next the x64 configuration.

 ## Contributing

 If you'd like to contribute, please fork the repository and use a feature